The Contrarian Take: How To Argue Halloween III is the Best Halloween Movie (Besides The Original)

 Opening Argument

-“Ladies and gentlemen, while Halloween III indeed has a goofy premise, and does not feature Michael Myers in any way, shape or form (except for a TV commercial in the movie), it does many things right in the horror world.
-It is original, it uses a classic horror trope, a small abandoned rural town with sinister things lurking around in one of the best ways in horror history, and has an elite horror soundtrack that will scare you all by itself.
-Plus, it features Tom Atkins, one of the great leading men in horror, as an unapologetic cad who is still the hero of the story, defying Hollywood tropes.
-You can pick one of 11 Halloween sequels which is basically a bad rerun of the classic, or you can pick Halloween III, which does things no horror movie has even tried to repeat.
-I choose Halloween III”
+“Ladies and gentlemen, while Halloween III indeed has a goofy premise, and does not feature Michael Myers in any way, shape, or form (except for a TV commercial in the movie), it does many things right in the horror world.
+It is original, uses a classic horror trope, a small abandoned rural town with sinister things lurking around in one of the best ways in horror history, and has an elite horror soundtrack that will scare you all by itself.
+Plus, it features Tom Atkins, one of the great leading men in horror, as an unapologetic cad who is still the story's hero, defying Hollywood tropes.
+You can pick one of 12 Halloween sequels, which is basically a bad rerun of the classic, or you can pick Halloween III, which does things no horror movie has even tried to repeat.

-You will need more than that to carry on the argument, so let’s get to the three core arguments supporting Halloween III
+You will need more than that to carry on the argument, so let’s get to the three core arguments supporting Halloween III.

 Contention #1: Halloween III features an A+ HORROR soundtrack